How to Celebrate Success at Work

-Celebrate the Small Successes
+Reward the Small Successes

 When you land the $3 million contract, of course, you celebrate.
 But, what about the $300 one time customer?
 And what about getting the weekly report done early?

 You don’t want to throw a party with balloons and cake each time the weekly report goes out, or the customer calls are answered within two rings.
-The celebration would soon become tedious, and people would avoid succeeding in order to avoid the embarrassment.
+The celebration would soon become tedious, and people would avoid succeeding in order to avoid embarrassment.
 Or, people would become immune to the joy of celebration because of its predictability and feelings of entitlement.